The school is open and providing childcare and educational provision for children of 'critical workers' and those deemed 'vulnerable'.

-The school is still open and providing emergency childcare for all children of 'critical workers' who cannot be safely looked after at home.
-This childcare is staffed on a rota basis by Bridge staff and always includes at least one member of SLT, a member of the Safeguarding Team and at least one first-aider.
+This provision is staffed on a rota basis by the Bridge Staff team and will always includes at least two members of SLT, a member of the Safeguarding Team, three first-aiders and at least one member of staff per year group.

 Child Care for Critical Workers Documents